MetaCommunity/igneous-math/README.md

      e.g `"kg/m³" => :kg/m^3`

+    _FIXME: This is effectively outdated with the addition of compound measurement unit expressions_

    * For measurement units whose conventional symbolic name includes a subscript character, the character shall be prefixed by an